RoyalPrince700/wifmartservices/frontend/README.md

 # Wifmart

 📌 **Overview**
-Wifmart is an online marketplace that connects service providers with clients.
-Service providers can create profiles, showcase portfolios, and allow clients to search and hire them.
-The platform simplifies hiring through skill-based and name-based searches.
+Wifmart is Nigeria's premier two-sided marketplace connecting skilled professionals with clients who need their services.
+Whether you're a graphic designer seeking new projects, a business owner looking for a web developer, or a vendor wanting to showcase your craft—Wifmart bridges the gap between talent and opportunity.
+Discover, connect, and collaborate with verified professionals across fashion, technology, events, and creative services.

 ---